 Allow the SI leader to attend your lectures, make occasional brief announcements, and distribute handouts/flyers about SI in class

-Distribute a 5 minute SI survey to students at the end of the semester (which we can put on blackboard if that helps)
+Distribute a 5 minute SI survey to students at the end of the semester (which we can put on canvas if that helps)

-Provide access to email the class (other instructors have just added the SI leader to blackboard so the SI leader could send reminders about SI sessions)
+Add the SI leader to your class Canvas page so the SI leader can send reminders about SI sessions

 Willingness to promote SI to your class